 To help you accurately report any protected species interactions, AFMA has produced a Protected Species Identification Guide and a Seabird Identification Guide.
 These guides cover the range of protected species that AFMA-managed fisheries interact with, or have the potential to interact with, during their normal fishing operations.
 The guides provide pictures of these species along with indicative distribution maps and key biological information.
 Waterproof copies of both of these guides have been printed, so please let us know if you would like one sent for your boat.
 Please note that only one copy of each guide will be provided for each boat.
-Guides can be requested by contacting the bycatch team on AFMA Direct (1300 723 621).
+Guides can be requested by emailing the bycatch team bycatchprogram@afma.gov.au.